fimbullinter/wotan/docs/writing-rules.md

             )!;
             if (
-                node.kind === ts.SyntaxKind.AnyKeyword && // makes sure this is not the content of a string, template or something else node.end === match.index + 3 // avoids duplicate failures for 'let foo: /* any */ any;' because the comment is also part of the node
+                node.kind === ts.SyntaxKind.AnyKeyword && // makes sure this is not the content of a string, template or something else node.end === match.index + 3 // avoids duplicate findings for 'let foo: /* any */ any;' because the comment is also part of the node
             ) {
-                this.addFailure(match.index, node.end, "Type 'any' is forbidden.");
+                this.addFinding(match.index, node.end, "Type 'any' is forbidden.");
             }
         }
     }